citp/privacy-policy-historical/t/tv/tvl/tvlicensing.co.uk.md

 These cookies maintain security and performance of the TV Licensing website.
 The first expires at the end of your browser session – also known as a session cookie.
-The second expires after two years.
+The second expires after 2 years.

 **tvlicensingCookieConsent**